Vendor collaboration with external vendors

 Setting the vendor collaboration options for a specific vendor

-An administrator configures the general settings for vendor collaboration in Finance and Operations, such as the security roles that are available for all vendors that you collaborate with.
+An administrator configures the general settings for vendor collaboration, such as the security roles that are available for all vendors that you collaborate with.
 However, there are also settings that can differ for each vendor account.
 You should configure these settings.

 - Enable vendor collaboration.